 - acute bronchitis: This type of infection causes a cough that may produce large amounts of mucus, which can create gagging and vomiting.
 A dry, wheezing cough that is intense enough to trigger vomiting may continue to linger for weeks after the infection has dissipated.

 - pneumonia: This infection can produce extreme bouts of coughing and vomiting as a result of mucus being expelled from the lungs, or from a severe, postnasal drip.

 - blood pressure medications: Angiotensin-converting enzyme (ACE) inhibitors sometimes causes severe, chronic coughing.
 ACE inhibitors are used to treat high blood pressure and heart failure.

-- pertussis (whooping cough): Pertussis is a respiratory tract infection.
+- pertussis (whooping cough): This is a respiratory tract infection.
 It causes intense and rapid coughs.
 They typically drain the lungs of air, causing the person to gasp in oxygen.
-This causes the whooping sound that gives pertussis its famous nickname.
-Vomiting is a very common reaction to these symptoms.
+This causes a whooping sound.
+Vomiting is a common reaction to these symptoms.

 - respiratory syncytial virus (RSV): RSV causes inflammation of the lungs and breathing passages.
-It is a leading cause of bronchitis and pneumonia in babies.
+It’s a leading cause of bronchitis and pneumonia in babies.

 Vomiting induced by coughing is not by itself a medical emergency.
-If it is accompanied by these other symptoms, seek medical treatment immediately:
+If it’s accompanied by these other symptoms, seek medical treatment immediately: